Dental Sleep Apnea TreatmentsGet the sleep that you need and deserve without a machine!

 Regardless of which treatment you decide is best for you, no one knows better than a dentist that there is a strong link between oral health and sleep apnea.
 The hugely negative symptoms associated with sleep apnea can be alleviated with expert dental care such as that which you will receive at Harmony Dental Care.

-Dr. Kalil Abide is a dentist who specializes in correcting teeth or jaw problems and can help with problems associated with sleep apnea.
+Kalil Abide, D.D.S. is a dentist who specializes in correcting teeth or jaw problems and can help with problems associated with sleep apnea.
 We here at Harmony Dental Care are specialists who will ensure that the sleep apnea treatment you receive is the right one for you!